DavidSaal/DavidSaal/README.md

 ### A little bit about me:
-I am front-end developer at Ashdod Municipality.
+I'm a front-end developer at Ashdod Municipality.
 <br>You can be impressed of my wide variety projects that are in my repositories.
 <br>Looking for an opportunity to show my knowledge.
 Have a desire to learn, make progress and succeed.